qouteall/qouteall-blog/blog/2025/About circular reference.md

 - A high-priority thread tries to acquire lock.
 It cannot and wait for low-priority thread to release lock.
 - Another medium-priority thread keeps running.
 When medium-priority thread runs, it occupies CPU cores so that low-priority thread cannot run.
 The high-priority thread's running now indirectly depend on medium-priority thread.
 If medium-priority thread keeps running, high-priority thread will never run.

+## SQL deadlock

+TODO upgrade from read lock to write lock

 ## Circular reference counting leak

 Reference counting leaks memory if there exists a cycle of strong references.